Welcome to my website. I write books for children and plays for children and adults.

 Scroll down to read an outline of the plot and the Prologue and first chapter.

-BRIEF OUTLINE OF THE PLOT:
+BRIEF OUTLINE OF THE STORY:

-It isn’t long before the Fey capture Niska and two other apprentices – Indie, a street-wise pothecary, and Pendlebury, a rather solemn tech.
-The Fey announce they will free the apprentices if Rom Baro is released.
-This is bad news as Niska and the others believe Rom Baro aims to continue the war.
-Although Indie and Pendlebury do not have magic they are kind, clever and determined.
-The three work together and escape from the Fey caves.
-Deceitful Drabani pretends she still has the apprentices to trade.
+The Var kidnap two other apprentices – Indie, a street-wise pothecary, and Pendlebury, a rather solemn tech.
+Drabani announces the apprentices will be freed if Rom Barro is released.
+This is bad news as Neesha and the others believe Rom Barro aims to continue the war.
+Previously Neesha had been dismissive of apprentices without magic.
+Now she needs their help.
+Indie and Pendlebury are kind, clever and determined.
+The three work together and escape from the Var caves.

 The witch Drabani tossed the bones in her filthy hands.
 ‘Speak.
 Ask your question.’

 'I am not sure…’ The Var King’s nervous voice echoed around the cavern.
 He rubbed a hand over his mouth.
 His teeth were rotten and ached painfully.
 ‘I can’t decide…‘

 ‘…whether we should help Lord Rom Barro?’
 The witch was fast losing patience with the old king.
 'If we do what he asks we can demand something in return.
 Something we have long waited for.’